raghav-gtl/TWDS_PRO/README.md

 ### Team 4
 - occupy hospital F2 Attack, F1 garrison
 - occupy Gas Station F2 Attack, F2 Garrison

-### Capturing Enemy buildings
-- Our enemy is weak this time so our major players will rally with F2 to their command centers
-    #### Formation for taking enemy command center
-    1. Lodos will open rally on Top Command Center with F2 and other big players join with F2
-    2. Negan187 open rally on Bottom Command Center with F2 and other big players join with F2 (Uga is required)

 ## General Instruction
 - do rallies for getting back Arsenal and Command center if defence is too much.
 - solo attack if building defence is low